 A Repurposed Farmhouse Christmas Wreath

 Two summers ago I shared How I Garden With Vintage Containers.
 This was one of the containers.
 I never knew what it was actually called.
-The Mister’s uncle made it decades ago and there was always a cracked plastic bowl inside.
+Since then I was told it was an old sewing box. π The Mister’s uncle made it decades ago.
 We used it to hold drinks, books, plants, tools, etc. It was quite handy.
 Then recently it just collapsed.
 The metal brackets that held the legs to the bucket base were so rusty and worn that it wobbled and fell over like a drunken old lady.

 Supplies For The Farmhouse Christmas Wreath